ananya-gta/sociobuzz/README.md

 - JavaScript

 ## How to Use
+To use Sociobuzz, simply navigate to the deployed URL provided in the start, and then on the side menu bar choose a theme and customize SocioBuzz.

+### Contributions to Sociobuzz are welcome!

-To use Sociobuzz, simply clone this repository to your local machine and open the `index.html` file in your web browser.
+To contribute to Sociobuzz, simply clone this repository to your local machine and open the `index.html` file in your web browser.

 ```bash
 git clone https://github.com/ananya-gta/sociobuzz.git
 cd sociobuzz
 ```

-#### Contributions to Sociobuzz are welcome!